 Born in the hills and bred on printer’s ink, art supplies, and Saturday morning cartoons, I found inspiration in my surroundings and the magic of moving images.
 Healthy doses of late night monster movies, comics, and fire pit storytelling seeded my appetite to create.
 Part mad scientist and part artist, I’m an illusionist, a yarn spinner, a maker, a storyteller.
 Where technology, art, and story collide is my happy spot.
-My work is informed by a design-driven ethos whether it’s filmmaking, typography, motion design and animation, or solving a creative problem with non-traditional methods.
-An engaging end result is the goal, and I apply a unique skill set to get there that may include super glue and popsicle sticks as well as the latest digital tools.
+My work is informed by a design-driven ethos whether it’s filmmaking, visual effects, motion design and animation, or solving a creative problem with non-traditional methods.
+An engaging end result is the goal, and I apply a unique skill set to get there.
 Great ideas often come from unexpected places.

-A few of my heroes include Mom and Dad, Phil Tippet, Batman, Roger Deakins, Ridley Scott, Oscar the Grouch, Boris Karloff, Stan Lee, Vincent Price, Frankenstein’s Monster(He just wanted to be loved.), Al Jaffee, Ray Harryhausen, Frank Frazetta, Yoda, Bernie Wrightson, Alfred Hitchcock, Steven Spielberg, George Lucas, Leonardo da Vinci, Guillermo del Toro, Neil Armstrong, Keith Ward, The Wolfman, Ralph Eugene Meatyard, Nikola Tesla, Edward Gorey, and Scooby Doo.
+A few of my heroes include: Mom and Dad, Phil Tippet, Batman, Roger Deakins, Ridley Scott, Oscar the Grouch, Stan Lee, Vincent Price, Frankenstein’s Monster(He just wanted to be loved.), Ray Harryhausen, Frank Frazetta, Yoda, Bernie Wrightson, Alfred Hitchcock, Steven Spielberg, George Lucas, Leonardo da Vinci, Guillermo del Toro, Neil Armstrong, Ralph Eugene Meatyard, Nikola Tesla, Edward Gorey, and Scooby Doo.

 Please note: Heroes are subject to change.